TheMoerp/external_csgo_cheat/README.md

-CS:GO Moerper is an external multicheat.
+CS:GO Moerper is a simple external multicheat.
 It's just an experimental project and it's not intended for cheating in competitive matchmaking.
 Nobody likes tryhard cheater!